mborgerson/wiki-export/wiki/Manufacturing_Process.md

 is the Xbox's number for the week (for the whole factory, not just the one line).
 The third field is the last digit of the year.
 The fourth field is the week of the year.
 Finally, the fifth field is the factory number.
-Mexico is 02, Hungary is 03, and China is 05.
+Mexico is 02, Hungary is 03, China is 05, and Taiwan is 06.

 So this Xbox was the 166,356<sup>th</sup> to be manufactured in week 9 of the year 2002 on production line 1 in Sárvár, Hungary.